Lessons from the cold: Cold exposure as mental training

 Once you are out of the cold, it is not over yet.
 This is a mantra that I keep on repeating in my courses: "It is not over yet".
 The exercise is only over once you are warm again.
 Especially when you have been in the cold for a long time, this can take a while.
 This is for beginners the trickiest part, because they expect that it is over, once they get out.
 This makes it harder to accept the cold afterwards.

 This loss of focus, is not unique to cold exposure, but happens in all kind of challenges where the challenge takes longer than expected.
 For example many inexperienced runners might collapse after conquering a hill or when seeing the finish line.
 Sometimes even before crossing it.
-In their mind they are focussed till that challenge, but can't extend the focus.
+In their mind they are focussed till that point, but can't extend the focus.
 Also when climbing mountains, people can be so set on reaching the top, that they lose focus afterwards and get injured on the way down.
-The challenge in these examples is to keep your focus for a longer time.
+The difficulty in these examples is to keep your focus for a longer time.
 What can help here is to mentally include also the recovery as part of the challenge.
-Also here it is about embracing the cold until you are warm again.
+Also when recovering from the cold, it is about embracing the cold until you are warm again.

 The ability to keep the focus for a long time is especially important after intense cold experiences.
 I learned much about this in my more extreme cold adventures.
-For example when I was warming up after arctic swims with an outside temperature of -17 or when climbing snowy mountains in shorts.
-It feels very powerful when you are able to keep your focus for a long time and again and again surrender in the moment.
-It can awaken deeper powers within yourself.
+For example when I was warming up after arctic swims with an outside temperature of -17 °C or when climbing snowy mountains in shorts.
+It feels very powerful when you are able to keep your focus for a long time.
+To again and again surrender in the moment can awaken deeper powers within yourself.
 There is also a danger in long cold exposure.
 The border between great experience and feeling horrible can be thin.
 Don’t do it without proper guidance.

 Applying the lessons from the cold in other challenges